Abdelpakey/Install-Nvidia-Drivers-Cuda-Cudnn-on-Ubuntu-19.10-oean/README.md

-For integrating VOT-toolkit to ubuntu 19.10 I have fixed vot.py file and uplodead [here](https://github.com/Abdelpakey/vot.py/blob/master/vot.py).
+For integrating VOT-toolkit to ubuntu 19.10 :